In this article, you’ll learn:

 - Document the new flow.
 Short Loom videos can help non-technical teammates adapt quickly.

-- Populate and scale.
+- Roll it out gradually.
 Introduce the new tool to your colleagues and external partners, and arrange training and knowledge transfer.

 Take these steps, and you'll glide through migration while your team gets to enjoy the new workflow.